developit/htm/README.md

   </h1>
 </p>

-`htm` is an implementation of JSX-like syntax in plain JavaScript, using [Tagged Template Literals].
+`htm` is an implementation of JSX-like syntax in plain JavaScript, using [Tagged Templates].
 It lets your build apps using Preact/React/etc directly in the browser.
 JSX can be converted to `htm` with only a few tiny modifications.
 Templates are parsed by the browser's HTML parser and cached, achieving minimal overhead.